 And if you leave the village, you will find a landscape full of vineyards.

 If you move away from the ancient citadel, you will find some viewpoints with fantastic views of the walled city and the surrounding vineyards.
 For this, you can visit the Pont View or the Pont Neuf.

 One of the city’s most emblematic buildings is the Basilica of Saint-Nazaire, which began to be built in the eleventh century and was completed in the fourteenth century and therefore shows a rather eclectic architectural style.

 The other building that is a must-see in Carcassonne is the Château Condal.
 It is a vast four-story building with nine watchtowers.

-One of the places we recommend you to visit in the south of France if you are a nature lover is the Gorges du Verdon.
+One of the places we recommend you to visit in the South of France in October if you are a nature lover is the Gorges du Verdon.
 The gorges have formed an impressive canyon, the largest in Europe.